Aliases for GPI Gene

 GeneCards Summary for GPI Gene

 GPI (Glucose-6-Phosphate Isomerase) is a Protein Coding gene.
-Diseases associated with GPI include Hemolytic Anemia, Nonspherocytic, Due To Glucose Phosphate Isomerase Deficiency and Hemolytic Anemia Due To Glucophosphate Isomerase Deficiency.
-Among its related pathways are Glycosaminoglycan metabolism and Gene Expression.
+Diseases associated with GPI include Hemolytic Anemia, Nonspherocytic, Due To Glucose Phosphate Isomerase Deficiency and Hemolytic Anemia.
+Among its related pathways are Glucose metabolism and Innate Immune System.
 GO annotations related to this gene include cytokine activity and monosaccharide binding.

 UniProtKB/Swiss-Prot for GPI Gene